Pursuant to Administrative Code sections 27-2018.1 and 27-2018.2, property owners must:

 Pursuant to Administrative Code sections 27-2018.1 and 27-2018.2 (Local Law 69 of 2017), all multiple dwelling property owners must attempt to obtain the bedbug infestation history from the tenant or unit owner, including whether eradication measures were employed for a bedbug infestation.
 This information must be filed annually with HPD through the Annual Bedbug Report filing application.
 Note: You must establish a new user account for this application (you cannot use your existing PROS or eCertification accounts).
 The online application will only allow validly registered property owners and managing agents of multiple dwellings to disclose bedbug infestation history.
 A building's property registration must be current.
 If you have not registered your property, please do so by visiting Property Registration.

-From December 17, 2018 to February 28, 2019, property owners were required to report the bedbug infestation history for the previous year (November 2017 through November 2018).
-After this current filing period, property owners will be required to file between December 1 and December 31.
+From December 1, 2019 to December 31, 2019, property owners are required to report the bedbug infestation history for November 1, 2018 through October 31, 2019.
+After this current filing period, property owners will be required to file between December 1, 2020 and December 31, 2020.
+Failure to file during the period may result in a violation for failure to file.
+You can address the violation by filing at any time.

 Property owners will be required to report the following information: